The cost of moving house

 How much are estate agent fees?

 Before you can advertise your property, you will need to get an Energy Performance Certificate (EPC).
-Most estate agencies will offer this as part of their service, but an EPC can also be arranged independently if required.
+Most estate agencies will offer this as part of their service, but you can an EPC independently if required.
 You can expect to pay around £80 for an EPC.

 How much will my mortgage cost me?